 Here is a bag that completely dissolves in water.
 It can be used for packaging and sending products (like a magazine or shirt) and the recipients can either reuse it or dissolve it at home.
 Instead of using plastic shrink wrap for your CD packaging or plastic bag for your tees, use this.
 Your fans and Mother Nature will surely love you for it.

-As you may already know, your CD packaging is important for your band’s image therefore you should put more thought to your CD packaging.
+As you may already know, your CD packaging is important for your band’s image therefore you should put more thought to your CD case.
 These are just three options to make your CD packaging attention-grabbing.
 I’m sure you can come up with more ways.